PrincetonUniversity/athena/CONTRIBUTING.md

 When anyone opens a new pull request to `master`, GitHub will automatically request a code review from one or more users defined by the PR's modified files and the rules in the current [`.github/CODEOWNERS`](https://github.com/PrincetonUniversity/athena/blob/master/.github/CODEOWNERS) file.
 Only users with Admin permissions may modify this file to designate collaborators with at least Write access as "code owners".
 It is possible to use separate versions of this file on each branch to regulate PRs targeting those branches; see "[About CODEOWNERS](https://help.github.com/articles/about-codeowners/)" for more information.

 ## Testing and continuous integration (CI)
 Automated testing is an essential part of any large software project.
-The [Regression Tesitng](https://github.com/PrincetonUniversity/athena/wiki/Regression-Testing) page in the Athena++ Wiki describes how to use and write new tests for the framework setup in the `tst/regression/` folder.
+The [Regression Testing](https://github.com/PrincetonUniversity/athena/wiki/Regression-Testing) page in the Athena++ Wiki describes how to use and write new tests for the framework setup in the `tst/regression/` folder.
+Developers should run these tests to ensure that code changes did not break any existing functionalities.

-**Coming soon**: Continuous integration via the Princeton Jenkins server and Travis CI.
+Continuous integration is currently provided by both the Princeton Jenkins server and Travis CI service.
+These services automatically use the [Regression Testing](https://github.com/PrincetonUniversity/athena/wiki/Regression-Testing) framework to check code functionality and code <a href="https://en.wikipedia.org/wiki/Lint_(software)">linters</a> to ensure that conventions in the [Style Guide](https://github.com/PrincetonUniversity/athena/wiki/Style-Guide) are obeyed.
+The details of the infrastructure setup and instructions on how to use these services are covered in the [Continuous Integration (CI)](https://github.com/PrincetonUniversity/athena/wiki/Continuous-Integration-%28CI%29) Wiki page.

 ## Documentation
 The development repository's [documentation](https://github.com/PrincetonUniversity/athena/wiki) is a [GitHub Wiki](https://help.github.com/articles/about-github-wikis/) and is written largely in Markdown.
 Limited math typesetting is supported via HTML.
 See existing Wiki source for examples, e.g. [Editing: Coordinate Systems and Meshes](https://github.com/PrincetonUniversity/athena/wiki/Coordinate-Systems-and-Meshes/_edit).